 The names Seba and Havilah occur both in the genealogies of the Cushites and later in the genealogies of the Joktanite Hebrews.
 This has led to much confusion in regards to the identities of these tribes.
 While Josephus discusses the Cushite Seba and Havilah identifying them as various Northern, North Eastern African and Arabian tribes, when he discusses the Joktanites he tells us they “inhabited from Cophen, an Indian river [the Kabul river of modern Afghanistan], and in part of Asia adjoining to it.”
 (Antiquities 1.6.4).
 The name Seba appears here in Josephus as “Sabeus” and Havilah appears to be “Euilat”.
 Josephus tells us little else about these Joktanites, but in the last of these essays we will discuss these Hebrews.
 For now we will continue to seek the Hamites.

 The Sabeans were well known for their sculptures, particularly in alabaster, many of which survive to this day.
-These Sabean alabaster figures display distinctive Caucasoid features such as narrow noses, long and narrow faces, high-vaulted skulls and display none of the features which distinguish the Congoid race.
+These Sabean alabaster figures display distinctive Caucasoid features such as narrow high-rooted noses, orthognathism and long and narrow faces and display none of the features which distinguish the Congoid race.
 These ancient Sabeans are exemplary representations of the stock of Cush where it was not exposed to non-Adamic Niger-Congo and Nilo-Saharan admixture.

 The land of Havilah appears to have been located somewhere in the Arabian Peninsula near the Eastern borders of Egypt (Genesis 25.18, 1 Samuel 15.7).
 In his entry for Chaviylah (Strong’s H2341) Gesenius identifies Havilah with the Avalitae of Ptolemy and Pliny the Elder (Geography 4.7, Natural Histories 6.28) in the North Western tip of modern Somalia on the coast of the Gulf of Aden.